|

 The course explores

-forecast model selection and optimisation and covers the alternative ways
+forecast model selection and explains the alternative ways

 that specialist software may function in this regard.